- Reusable serviceware available in residential dining halls

 Carolina Food Co. has taken important steps to advance our sourcing practices in a responsible and ethical way.
 To drive measureable change, we focus on the following areas:

-Local Purchasing: Local food isn’t just better on your plate, it’s better for the community.
-Buying local food supports local farmers and keeps their businesses thriving.
+Local food isn’t just better on your plate, it’s better for the community.
+Buying local food supports South Carolina farmers and keeps our businesses thriving.
 We’ve partnered with Senn Bros.
-Produce and GrowFood Carolina to provide us with the freshest local fruits and vegetables.
+Produce, Freshpoint, and Brasstown Beef to provide us with the freshest local fruits, vegetables and burgers.
 We strive to purchase products from local, independently-owned, minority-owned or women-owned businesses whenever possible.
-Right now, 20 percent of the produce we serve in our dining halls is locally sourced (within 250 miles).

 Carolina Food Co. models its waste reduction strategy after The Food Recovery Hierarchy developed by the EPA.